Olivia5k/doge/README.md

 [doge meme][doge].
 It prints random grammatically incorrect statements that are sometimes based on things from your computer.

+For more information about getting a setup like the one in the screenshot, see [this dotfiles repo][shameless].

 ## Features

 * Randomly placed and colored random strings, complete with broken english.